 We will not consider any incomplete applications.

-*A non-refundable deposit (250.00 CAD) must be paid within 3 days after your candidacy has been retained.
+*A non-refundable deposit (250.00 CAD tx incl.) must be paid within 3 days after your candidacy has been retained.

 *Remaining payment must be made before Nov.
 24th.

-*It is possible for RQD members to get part of the workshop reimbursed.
+*For Quebec residents, please note that it is possible for RQD members to get part of the workshop fees reimbursed.

 Credit : Bill Hebert